tmaxmax/lufthansaapi/README.md

 ## Contributions

-If you wish to contribute, fork this repository, do your work, and open a pull request.
+If you wish to contribute, fork this repository, do your work, and open a pull request in the **develop** branch.
 Visual Studio Code users shall use the provided settings.json.
 If you're working in another IDE, make sure your settings reflect settings.json.
 Please use gofmt!